Welcome Back; VOTE for Student Initiative

 Welcome to winter quarter.
 I hope everyone had an opportunity to relax, spend time with family and friends, and get some breathing room between quarters.

 As always, we owe a huge debt to our colleagues in Admissions and Records, who worked tirelessly over the holidays -- including New Year's weekend -- to facilitate student enrollment.
 There have been more than a few challenges as we navigate the new Banner system and try to meet the needs of thousands of individual students, but we have weathered these first few days quite well.
-So, if you find yourself in the Student and Community Services Building, stop by to thank the staff there for their dedication and professionalism.
+So, if you find yourself in the Registration & Student Services Building, stop by to thank the staff there for their dedication and professionalism.
 The Bookstore staff and custodial and grounds crews also deserve a special shout-out for their work in getting the campus ready for the beginning of the quarter.

 VOTE for the Student Initiative: Peer mentoring through the Pepsi Refresh Project